brevzin/cpp_proposals/2011_pipeline/pipeline.md

 # Acknowledgments

-Several people helped enormously with shaping this paper, both with direct feedback and giving us more information about other languages: Davis Herring, Arthur O'Dwyer, Tim Song, Richard Smith, Faisal Vali, Tony van Eerd, Daveed Vandevoorde, and Ville Voutilainen.
+Several people helped enormously with shaping this paper, both with direct feedback and giving us more information about other languages: Gašper Ažman, Davis Herring,
+Arthur O'Dwyer, Tim Song, Richard Smith, Faisal Vali, Tony van Eerd, Daveed Vandevoorde, and Ville Voutilainen.